Introduction to PCIe Express:

 - LTSSM

 Root Complex: It is the “root” of the PCI inverted tree topology and acts on behalf of the CPU to communicate with the rest of the devices.
-It connects system CPU to PCIe topology.
+It connects the system CPU to the PCIe topology.
 It initiates configuration requests as the requester.
 Fig. 6 shows the position of the root complex in PCIe topology.

 Fig. 6 Root complex position in PCIe topology